Blastomycosis: Diagnosis

 Because the symptoms of blastomycosis resemble those of many other conditions, including tuberculosis and lung cancer, diagnosis is often delayed.
 In 40% of cases, the diagnosis takes more than a month.
-A rapid diagnosis can however be made based on microscopic examination of sputum samples or samples obtained from a tissue biopsy or bronchoalveolar lavage.
+A rapid diagnosis can, however, be made based on microscopic examination of sputum samples or samples obtained from a tissue biopsy or bronchoalveolar lavage.

-Once suspected, the diagnosis of blastomycosis can usually be confirmed by demonstration of the characteristic broad based budding organisms in sputum or tissues by KOH prep, cytology, or histology.
-Tissue biopsy of skin or other organs may be required in order to diagnose extra-pulmonary disease.
+Once suspected, the diagnosis of blastomycosis can usually be confirmed by demonstration of the characteristic broad-based budding organisms in sputum or tissues by KOH prep, cytology, or histology.
+Tissue biopsy of the skin or other organs may be required to diagnose extra-pulmonary disease.
 Blastomycosis is histologically associated with granulomatous nodules.

 Commercially available urine antigen testing appears to be quite sensitive in suggesting the diagnosis in cases where the organism is not readily detected.
 However, commercial antigen tests have a high degree of cross-reactivity with other endemic fungal conditions such as histoplasmosis, and thus cannot distinguish blastomycosis from other similar conditions.
 This cross-reactivity is caused by these related fungal organisms using similar galactomannans in the cell wall.

-While culture of the Blastomyces organism remains the definitive diagnostic standard, its slow growing nature can lead to a delay of up to four weeks.
+While a culture of the Blastomyces organism remains the definitive diagnostic standard, its slow-growing nature can lead to a delay of up to four weeks.
 In addition, sometimes blood and sputum cultures may not detect blastomycosis.
 Cultures of the cerebrospinal fluid also have poor sensitivity compared to histopathological examination of the affected tissue.